-7.3 GAS AND AIR SUPPLY INSTALLATION
+7.3.
+GAS SUPPLY INSTALLATION

-- a) The pilot must be set in the mounting tube such that the air and gas connections are in the desired position. - b) Connect the air and gas hoses to the appropriate pilot inputs.
-Hoses cannot be tangled or twisted.
+- a) The gas pilot must be set in the mounting tube such that the gas connection is in the desired position. - b) Connect the gas hose to the appropriate pilot input.
+The hose must not be tangled or twisted.
 If necessary, additional connectors may be used. - c) To ensure a long and trouble-free operation of the pilot it should be kept clean.
 Check the condition of the gas pipe and if the orifices are not blocked.
 Remove all buildups.
-Hoses should be dry and not cracked. - d) During service works, secure the disconnected ends of the hoses by closing the ends with a plug or a tape. - e) Use the automatic shutoff valves of the appropriate size and the respective closing rate and pilot gas pressure measurement with safety interlocks (compliant with the requirements of relevant standards concerning the shut-off safety fuel valves and burner safety) to be sure that the gas delivered to the pilot is of an adequate pressure and can be quickly and effectively shut off. - f) Use manual shut-off valves on air and gas lines for each pilot in case of maintenance or replacement and for adjustment of pressure and flow on each pilot separately.
+The hose should be dry and not cracked. - d) During service works, secure the disconnected end of the hose by closing the end with a plug or a tape. - e) Use the automatic shutoff valves of the appropriate size and the respective closing rate and pilot gas pressure measurement with safety interlocks (compliant with the requirements of relevant standards concerning the shut-off safety fuel valves and burner safety) to be sure that the gas delivered to the pilot is of an adequate pressure and can be quickly and effectively shut off. - f) Use a manual shut-off valve on gas line for each pilot in case of maintenance or replacement and for adjustment of pressure and flow on each pilot separately.